Alain Guillot

 The sheer number of firms indicates a robust legal industry, but it also means fierce competition for both clients and job opportunities.
 For new lawyers entering the field, the saturation of firms can make securing employment more challenging, requiring them to stand out through specialized skills or unique areas of expertise.

 Established firms, too, face the challenge of maintaining their market share in such a crowded environment.
-To address this, many firms are focusing on niche markets or specialized areas of law, such as intellectual property, environmental law, or healthcare law, allowing them to differentiate themselves from competitors.
+To address this, many firms are focusing on niche markets or specialized areas of law, such as intellectual property, environmental law, or healthcare law.
+Some are becoming more niche by honing in on a specific area of law as their main focus, such as DUI & criminal defense, allowing them to differentiate themselves from competitors.
 This shift toward specialization is crucial for survival and success in a highly competitive market like Chicago’s legal landscape.

 2. The Role of Law Schools in Shaping Future Opportunities